 Dr. Nadine Finigan-Carr

 Nadine M. Finigan-Carr, Ph.D., is a prevention research scientist focused on the application of behavioral and social science perspectives to research on contemporary health problems, especially those that disproportionately affect people of color.
 She is an internationally recognized expert on minor human trafficking and sexual exploitation.
-She is Deputy Director of the Ruth Young Center for Maryland at the Institute for Innovation & Implementation in the University of Maryland: School of Social Work where she leads the Prevention of Adolescent Risks Initiative.
-She is PI of projects at both state and federal levels designed to intervene with system involved youth.
+She is an internationally recognized expert on minor human trafficking, sexual exploitation, and community violence.
+Recently, she was named the inaugural Executive Director of the University of Maryland, Baltimore’s Center for Violence Prevention.
+The center’s mission is to build resilient and equitable communities for all through the prevention and intervention of all forms of violence and trauma.
 Dr Finigan-Carr is the author of Linking Health and Education for African American Students’ Success (Routledge Press).

 ECPN John B. Reid Early Career Award